-I've never subscribed to Reelz Channel nor have I heard or seen the television show "On Autopsy."
-It was only until I've read that Chris would be covered within a documentary style program that covers the "sudden" and "unusual" deaths of celebrities.
+I've personally never subscribed to Reelz nor have I heard of the television show "On Autopsy."
+It was only until I read that Chris would be covered in a documentary style program that covers the "sudden" and "unusual" deaths of celebrities.

-Alternative Nation covers Dr. Hunter's statements several times, making it clear he is an expert in his profession, having performed over 5,000 autopsies!
+Alternative Nation covers Dr. Hunter's statements several times, making it clear he is an expert in his profession, who performed over 5,000 autopsies.
 Alt-Nation lets their readers know however that Dr. Hunter did not perform Chris's autopsy and has little knowledge of Chris's mental health and treatment over the years.
-An important declaimer for Alt-Nation to mention yet I found Dr. Hunter, and the bullshit "Autopsy" program covering Chris, strongly pushing Chris's past struggles of alcoholism, addiction prescription medications and depression heavily to the public.

 From Alternative Nation: Medical Examiner Reveals What He Believes Could Have Saved Chris Cornell

 "Chris’ dark song titles and lyrics suggest he was struggling with deep emotional pain.
 I wouldn’t be surprised if antidepressants were used to manage his condition.
 Antidepressants work by increasing the levels of serotonin and dopamine in the brain, returning the chemicals balance back to normal, stabilizing mood and emotion.
 The toxicology shows no evidence of this medication in his blood the night he died.
 If Chris wasn’t taking antidepressants at the time of his death, this will have likely increased his chance of engaging in risky behaviors, such as substance abuse, as well as carrying a higher risk for suicide.
 For that reason, I certainly cannot rule out depression as a contributing factor to his death."